Doctors Note Logo

 – Counselling, support groups

 • Experiencing unexplained hair loss or patchy bald spots?
-Use Ubie's free AI symptom checker to understand your symptoms and determine if alopecia areata could be the cause.
+Check your symptoms with Ubie's free AI-powered Alopecia Areata symptom checker to get personalized insights and understand whether your hair loss could be related to this condition.

 • Always speak to a doctor about serious or life-threatening concerns.